- Major work means changes to journeys on the West Coast main line

 - London Euston railway station will be closed

-- Passengers advised to travel on days other than 19-22 April and 4-6 May
+- Passengers advised to travel on days other than 19-22 April & 4-6 May

 Network Rail today warned of major changes to train passengers’ journeys over the Easter and early May bank holiday weekends.

-With work starting in four days, passengers are being advised to check the best days to travel as engineers carry out essential planned work on the West Coast main line.
+Passengers are being advised to plan ahead and check the best days to travel as engineers carry out essential planned work on the West Coast main line.

 This will have a major impact on journeys including alternative routes, longer travel times and busier trains than normal.